ilg-physics-ucsb/physics4l-manual/4LSite/lab5.md

     - $(\bar V_{th} + \delta V_{th})$ v.s. $\nu$
     - $(\bar V_{th} - \delta V_{th})$ v.s. $\nu$.

-    The later two plots are effectively showing the *error bars* on your first plot.
+    The latter two plots are effectively showing the *error bars* on your first plot.
 You may use google sheets to do this.
 3. From the equation relating $V_{th}$ and $\nu$, what is the significance of the slope of this plot?
 Calculate the accepted theoretical value
 3. Find the value of the slope for the line of best fit for $\bar V_{th}$ v.s. $\nu$.
 How does it compare to the accepted value you calculated?
 4. What value of $h$ does your slope indicate?